HuangChaoWH/express_friends/README.md

 ## Route and HTTP Ver
-Different REST request should be used for API, as the requirement always send request with JSON body, I have to use POST instead of GET sometime.
+Different REST request should be used for API, as the user stories always send request with JSON body, I have to use POST instead of GET sometime.